 - Distance from Bolzano: 1 hour 45 minutes, 105 km

 Perhaps the most characteristic peaks of the Dolomites in northern Italy are the Three Peaks of Lavaredo.
 In the middle stands the 2,999-meter-high Cima Grande, with the 2,973-meter Cima Ovest and the 2,857-meter Cima Piccola at its sides.
-Its amazing view attracts a lot of people, but don’t be alarmed, because the huge area doesn’t create a dense mass.
+Its fantastic view attracts many people, but don’t be alarmed because the vast area doesn’t create a dense mass.

 - Cima Grande (2999 m)